lcarsde/lcarswm/readme.md

   ```

 ## Pictures
-Yay, it's starting to get usable.
-So here are some pictures from the VirtualBox test environment.
+Here are some pictures from the VirtualBox test environment.

 Normal mode
 ![lcarswm in normal mode](doc/images/screen-normal-mode.png)